JavaCardSpot-dev/KeepassNFCApplet/README.md

 (a) Card Configuration
 (b) Card Usage

-## Card Configuration
+(a) Card functions during Configuration:
   (i) As a first step ,the user will send APDU to applet for generation of 2048b RSA key.
-The format of APDU is [0x75] - Generate Card Key
+The format of APDU is [0x75] - Generate Card Key.
 This method doesn’t expect any input, and if called it will reset the internal key, setting a flag indicating that the cipher isn’t initialized.
-(ii) The applet will ##then generate the key pair and send the output APDU contains three bytes indicating (1) the success of the operation and (2-3) the length of the internal key.
+  (ii) The applet will then generate the key pair and send the output APDU contains three bytes indicating (1) the success of the operation and (2-3) the length of the internal key.
-(iii)User will then request for public key from applet (iv) Applet will then sent the public key back to user (v) User will then generate the password key using his password (vi)User will then send the password key encrypted with public key to applet (vii) Applet will then decrypt the password key with his private key and save it safely in EPROM using standard API
+  (iii)User will then request for public key from applet (iv) Applet will then send the public key back to user (v) User will then generate the password key using his password (vi)User will then send the password key encrypted with public key to applet (vii) Applet will then decrypt the password key with his private key and save it safely in EPROM using standard API

+(b) Card functions during use:
+  (i)

 ## Security Issues found in the Applet:
 1. Applet is using standard API of JavaCard cryptographic API rather than own implemented API.